-Working with moving image texts and encouraging listening, talking and creating, teachers can develop key "can do" qualities in their pupils:
+Working with screen texts and encouraging listening, talking and creating, teachers can develop key "can do" qualities in their pupils:

-- able to develop and communicate their own beliefs and view of the world
+- developing and communicating their own beliefs and view of the world

-- able to achieve success in different areas of activity
+- achieving success in different areas of activity

 Welcoming the ideas of others and creative suggestions in a project become natural instincts after exercises that require teamwork and group discussion.

-- Listening to opinions of others during film analysis and offering confident views
+- Listening to opinions of others and offering confident views

 - Accepting roles within the making of a film

-- Discussing ideas within group when storyboarding and reporting to class
+- Discussing ideas within group and reporting to class

 - Planning of writing